Coronavirus: our frequently asked questions

-Currently reducing the amount of contact you have with people outside your family and hand washing seem to the most effective ways of reducing your risk of catching the virus.
+Reducing the amount of contact you have with people outside your family and hand washing still seem to the most effective ways of reducing your risk of catching the virus.

-We cannot guarantee that we will carry out repairs in a home where someone has or is likely to have coronavirus.
+We can't guarantee that we will carry out repairs in a home where someone has or is likely to have coronavirus.
 We will only consider it if there is a dangerous problem that needs to be repaired urgently and if we think it is safe for our staff to go into the property.
-This may depend on whether or not we have the protective equipment available to help protect our team members and currently this is in short supply.
+This may depend on whether or not we have the protective equipment available to help protect our team members.

 If we do think it is safe to proceed, we will ask you to provide hand washing facilities for our operatives – both when they arrive and before they leave.
-We will also ask you to keep a safe distance away from our team member – usually by asking you to go into another room.
+We will also ask you to keep a safe distance (at least two metres) away from our team member – usually by asking you to go into another room.

 In the case of serious emergencies we will liaise with other services, for example the health, fire, or police services, as necessary and on a case-by-case basis to help ensure your safety while not putting anyone else at risk of infection.

-Despite all these precautions though we are following government advice which is now to avoid all unnecessary contact between people from different households.
-Therefore the best way to help avoid our people spreading the virus is simply to reduce the number of home visits we make to a minimum while the virus is still in circulation.
+Despite all these precautions though we are still following government advice which is to generally avoid all unnecessary contact between people from different households.
+Therefore the best way to help avoid our people spreading the virus is simply to keep the number of home visits we make to a minimum while the virus is still in circulation.
 To help with this our operatives will contact you before they visit and try to help you resolve the problem yourself by giving advice over the phone.
 They will also carry out a further assessment of the potential risks of transmitting the virus at that time and may not attend if we believe a home visit would put you or our operative at risk of infection.

 If you are self isolating or anxious about letting anyone into your home at this time you can of course refuse to allow us in (apart from gas-related problems where you may legally have to allow us or another expert in to make thing safe).
 However, if you do this and our advice to you is that this is an emergency that needs to be resolved, this will be entirely at your own risk.

-We have contingency plans in place to help us continue providing essential services in the event of a range of emergency situations – including pandemics.
+We had contingency plans in place to help us continue providing essential services in the event of a range of emergency situations – including pandemics.
 We put these plans into action at the start of the coronavirus outbreak and this has helped keep disruption to our work to a minimum.

-As of 24 March we have closed our offices at the end of March and since then most staff have continued to work effectively from home.
+We closed our offices at the end of March and since then most staff have continued to work effectively from home.
 A limited number of staff are working from our repairs depots with safeguards in place to help avoid the risk of spreading the virus in the workplace.
 Thanks to our investment in technology, many staff can work from home in the same way as they can at one of our offices.
-People who cannot do their normal job from home will be asked to help out in other areas where appropriate.
+People who cannot do their normal job from home have been helping out in other areas where appropriate.
 Only a small number of staff who could not work because of the restrictions caused by lockdown have been put on furlough.